 Steve rejected my fabulous puns — didgeyawannadidge.com was immediately thrown away — but we were able to find many other didgeridoo possibilities before settling on didgeclub.co.uk.

 After we researched how to get a free domain and selected an awesome name, Steve stared at me and asked, “now what?”

 Steve reminded me that he was a musician, not a “computer geek” (apparently a term of endearment, as he uses it about his sister on a regular basis) and wasn’t sure what should happen next.
 We started out by setting up a professional email address that we forwarded to all the club members.
 An email address that includes your domain name gives you instant credibility!

 Next, we wanted to connect the new domain name to a website for the music club.
-Steve was tickled that he could use a DIY site builder — GoDaddy’s Website Builder — to create a modern website, no technical experience required in less than an hour.
+Steve was tickled that he could use a DIY site builder — GoDaddy’s Websites + Marketing — to create a modern website, no technical experience required in less than an hour.

 Two hours ago, Steve didn’t even know how to get a free domain.
 Now, he has plans for a great website for his music club that’s connected to his domain.
 That’s what I call music to his ears.